Conflicts of Interest

 FAML has identified the following areas as being areas in which potential conflicts of interest could arise:

-Where two clients have competing interests in relation to the investment management services being provided by FAML (‘Competing Interests’);
+d) Where two clients of the client have competing interests in relation to the investment management services being provided by FAML (‘Competing Interests’);

 FAML does not undertake the following business activities, and conflicts of interest are therefore not able to arise in relation to them: